- Offices & Departments

-- Repair Permit: Required when making a repair.
+- Repair Permit: Required when making a repair or making changes to an existing system.
 Approves a License to Operate.

 Records of Permits

-To access all records, constituents should please contact our office.
+To request any records, constituents should please submit a request.

 All installations of septic tanks are inspected at various points during the installation.
 The inspectors make sure the tank is installed according to regulation to ensure the system will work correctly.